Omics-based Computational Biology and Medicine

-Systems genetics, Systems epigenetics, Machine learning, Next-generation sequencing, Chromatin, DNA repair, Drug response, Histone code, Nucleosome code, etc.
+Systems genetics, Systems epigenetics, Machine learning, Next-generation sequencing, Cancer genomics, Immunotherapy, Neurogenomics, Genome evolution, Epigenomics, etc.

 The defining principle of systems genetics is understanding how genetic information is integrated, coordinated, and ultimately transmitted through molecular, cellular, and physiological networks to enable the higher-order functions and emergent properties of biological systems.